 APGFCU offers ARM loan options in several term lengths, including 10/1, 7/1, and 5/1.
 Each loan has a fixed rate for the first set number of years, and adjusts every year thereafter, according to the 30- or 15-year amortization schedule of your loan.
 While the rate could adjust down, below the initial rate, it could also adjust up, which could increase your monthly payment.

-There is an advantage to a lower rate and payment in the early years of your mortgage, but you should consider what an increase in interest rates—and monthly payment amount—would mean to your budget down the road.
+There is an advantage to a lower rate and payment in the early years of your mortgage, but you should consider what an increase in interest rates—and potentially the monthly payment amount—would mean to your budget down the road.